handpressed/wp-multitenancy-boilerplate/README.md

 To add sites, duplicate and rename `{directory}` and edit `{new_directory}/conf/.env` with the new site's database credentials.
 Add a vhost and set the document root to `/path/to/{new_directory}/web`.

-New sites will share the same instance of WordPress including the themes and plugins directories.
+New sites will share the same instance of WordPress core, themes and plugins configured by Composer.

 ## Credit